citp/privacy-policy-historical/c/cl/cla/classmarker.com.md

 Tests are only available to those who the account administrator gives access to.
 Sharing tests, for example, is allowed on ClassMarker but only if the account administrator chooses to do so, by default all your data in ClassMarker is private to your account.

-Payments using Credit cards are processed on the highly secure WorldPay.com website.
-ClassMarker does not store or process credit card numbers.
+Payments using Credit cards are processed using the highly secure WorldPay.com, PayPal.com or Stripe.com websites.
+ClassMarker does not process credit card numbers.

 ### Cookies